248nonny/248nonny.github.io/_posts/2025-08-24-my-summer-so-far.md

 <img src="/assets/images/2025-08-24_14-50-pcb-populated.png" >

 ## Software

+A quick disclaimer: All this code was written under intense time pressure, sleep deprivation, etc., (:P) so be aware that it does not necessarily reflect my best work (especially in terms of documentation and whatnot).

 For the software, we wrote over 4,000 lines of firmware to control all the motors, read all the sensors, and control the robot (e.g. moving the arm to certain positions, follow a black line of tape on the field, etc).
 We used PID controllers all over the place, for example our wheels were velocity PID controlled using magnetic encoders, one of our arm joints was a DC motor with a potentiometer attached which would use PID control to go to whichever angle, and the tape following algorithm changed the rate of turning using a PID controller too.